wakatime/wakatime-blog/posts/29-improved-goals.md

 Our goal at WakaTime is improve your productivity using automated programming metrics.

-[WakaTime Goals][goals] track your programming and remind you to code more, or congratulate you when you’ve meet your productivity goals.
+[WakaTime Goals][goals] track your programming and remind you to code more, or congratulate you when you’ve met your productivity goals.

 <a href="https://wakatime.com/goals"><img src="https://wakatime.com/static/img/blog/goals-improved-rect.png" class="img-thumbnail" alt="goals preview" /></a>